Manas-001-gh/GreenMarketPlace01/README.md

-# GreenMarketPlace01
+# Green Technology Marketplace

+## Overview
-Green Technology Marketplace is a Java console-based e-commerce simulation for eco-friendly products.
-Users can browse, buy, and review items, while admins manage listings and feedback.
-The project applies OOP and modular Java concepts, with future plans for JDBC connectivity and file-based data storage.
+A Java console application that simulates an online marketplace for eco-friendly products.
+Users can browse, buy, and review products.
+Admins can manage listings and view reviews.

+## Features
+- User and Admin roles
+- Product browsing and purchasing
+- Review system
+- Modular code using OOP principles

+## Technologies Used
+- Java (JDK 17+)
+- ArrayList, Scanner
+- Object-Oriented Programming
+- Planned: JDBC for database operations

+## How to Run
+1. Clone the repository
+2. Compile using `javac *.java`
+3. Run `Main.java` using `java Main`